-The Hotels have enjoyed a very interesting and illustrious existence and each one has its own unique tales of days gone by, but here we have compiled the background which explains the development of English Lakes Hotels from 1952 until present day.
+The hotels have enjoyed an interesting and dynamic history and each one has its own unique tales of days gone by.

 Low Wood & Wild Boar Hotels Purchased

-On 25th December 1952 Norman Buckley, great uncle of the present Chairman/Managing Director Simon Berry, purchased Low Wood Hotel.
+In January 1953, Norman Buckley, great, great uncle of the present Managing Director Ben Berry, acquired the lease for Low Wood Hotel.

 On 8th August 1959, the Wild Boar Hotel was purchased.